 - Memory problems

-- Dose administration aids: A dose administration aid such as a Webster-pak or pill box is a simple way to manage medicines.
-The aid is set up by a pharmacist for a small fee and includes details of all the medicines inside.
-They illustrate what day and time each medicine needs to be taken in a way which is easy to read and follow.
-They are also useful for travelling.
+- Dose administration aids: A dose administration aid, such as a Webster-pack or pillbox, is a simple way to manage medicines.
+The aid is set up by a pharmacist for a small fee.
+The aids include details of all the medicines inside, as well as when and how often each medicine needs to be taken.
+The information is laid out clearly and is easy to follow.
+These aids are also very useful for travelling.

-- Medicine Lists: NPS Medicine Lists are available free of charge in a number of formats and are a useful way to track medicines.
-Encourage older adults to have multiple copies of the list, keep a copy with a family member, a copy at home and a copy with them at all times for medical appointments or in case of an emergency.
-Older adults can also ask their pharmacist for an information sheet about their medicines to take to health appointments.
+- Medicine Lists: The Stay On Your Feet® Medicine Lists are available free of charge in various formats, and are a useful way to track medicines.
+It is a good idea for older adults to have multiple copies of the list (i.e. a copy with a family member, a copy at home, and a copy with them at all times for medical appointments or in case of an emergency).
+Older adults can also ask their pharmacist for an information sheet on their medicines to take to health appointments.

-- Home Medicine Reviews: GP’s may be able to provide a referral for a free home medicines review, where a consultant pharmacist will visit the older adult’s home to complete a medicine check, discuss any concerns and report back to the GP.
+- Home Medicine Reviews: Doctors may be able to provide a referral for a free home medicines review.
+This involves a consultant pharmacist visiting the older adult’s home to conduct a medicine check, discuss any concerns, and report back to the doctor.

-A medications risk assessment form for older adults to fill in and take to their GP to discuss if they are suitable for a medications review can be found on page 80 of the Preventing Falls and Harm From Falls in Older People: Best Practice Guidelines for Australian Community Care 2009.
+- The “Medications Risk Assessment Form” for older adults to fill in and take to their GP to discuss if they require a medication review can be found on page 80 for the Preventing Falls and Harm From Falls in Older People: Best Practice Guidelines for Australian Community Care 2009.